mebauer/duckdb-fema-nfip/README.md

 Figure xx.
 Total Amount Paid on NFIP Claims by Year (Adjusted in 2023 Dollars).

 Table xx.
 Top 10 Most Costly Flood Events By Total Amount Paid on NFIP Claims ($ millions).
-Table is ranked on Total Amount Paid in 2023 dollars.
+Table is ranked on Total Amount Paid in 2023 dollars (i.e. paidTotalClaimM2023).
+The column paidTotalClaimM is the amount paid ($ millions) when occurred.
 |   rank |   yearOfLoss | floodEvent               |   countClaims |   paidTotalClaimM |   paidTotalClaimM2023 |   averagePaidClaim2023 |
 |-------:|-------------:|:-------------------------|--------------:|------------------:|----------------------:|-----------------------:|
 |      1 |         2005 | Hurricane Katrina        |        208348 |             16261 |                 25371 |                 121772 |